dbmurray/darragh-web/content/post/2022-01-10-the-importance-of-exploratory-data-analysis-exploring-the-first-b2vb-challenge/index.markdown

 * Finally, if you want the rcode used in doing the data exploration, [I've made it available in this github repo](https://github.com/dbmurray/b2vb_analysis).

 If you made it this far – congratulations, it was a tad bit epic – but hopefully you found it useful.
-A always, feel free to ping me on twitter if you’d like to engage further, and of course, if I’ve made any glaring errors, let me know via that medium as well.
+A always, feel free to [ping me on Twitter](https://twitter.com/dbfmurray) if you’d like to engage further, and of course, if I’ve made any glaring errors, let me know via that medium as well.